 - Register on Garnet Gateway for the instrument according to the course number listed below.

 - Courses with an asterisk require instructor permission.
-Students must contact John Corrie (email@example.com) for permission before registering.
+Students must contact their instructor (see below) for permission before registering.
 Instructor permission does not automatically enroll a student in the course.
 Once permission is granted, students will still need to register on Garnet Gateway.

-- From January 20-24, 2020, all students will need to contact John Corrie for permission before registering.
+- Beginning September 19th, all students will need instructor permission before registering.
 Once permission is granted, students will still need to register on Garnet Gateway.
-After January 24, 2020, students will be subject to a late fee.
+After September 14, 2021 students will be subject to a late fee.

-- Submit a signed copy of the Applied Music Policy (below) to your instructor.
+- Submit a signed copy of the Applied Music Policy (click the button at the top of this page, or pick up in the Main Office, Olin 205) to your instructor or Stuart Gurley.

 To discuss or schedule lessons, contact your Applied Music instructor by using the emails listed below.